Teaching Black History in Schools

 Module 3: Teaching Black History as World History

-- Introduction to Teaching Black History as World History
+- Protagonists and Stakeholders in the Teaching of Black History as World History

 - Teaching Emancipatory Histories of Africans, Caribbeans and African Americans